Swing Patrol's Home Sessions features a huge variety of dance content: Lindy hop, Solo Charleston, Balboa, Shag, sl… https://t.co/jkorGkrJzi

 Swing Patrol’s official Procedures for Managing Allegations of Misconduct can be found on the Swing Patrol website, but below is a brief description of what happens when a complaint or report is made.

 What happens when I report something?

 1. The person you make the report to will listen to what you have to say, take note of details, take note of names and contact information.
 You may be asked for further information/clarification.
 You may choose to omit names, but of course it’s much more difficult to take action on any inappropriate behaviour if we don’t know who is responsible.

 2. The person you make the report to will do their best to support and comfort you.
 Swing Patrol team members are usually not trained counsellors, nor qualified legal professionals.
 We are just dancers who are doing our best to treat each other with respect and decency, and provide a safe and enjoyable environment for everyone.

 3. If the incident you are reporting has just happened at the event you’re at, and the person responsible is still there, a Swing Patrol team member (either the person you reported to, or someone the report is escalated to) may have an informal chat with the person responsible, a verbal warning may be issued, or they may be asked to leave the event.
-The details of the incident and any subsequent action will be passed on to Swing Patrol’s Safe Spaces Manager and co-director, Claudia Funder.
+The details of the incident and any subsequent action will be passed on to Swing Patrol’s Safe Spaces Manager, Federica Ras.

-4. If the incident you are reporting happened previously or elsewhere, the person you reported to will pass it on to Swing Patrol’s Safe Spaces Manager and co-director, Claudia Funder.
+4. If the incident you are reporting happened previously or elsewhere, the person you reported to will pass it on to Swing Patrol’s Safe Spaces Manager, Federica Ras.